ghc-proposals/ghc-proposals/proposals/0000-constrained-complete-sets.rst

  {-# COMPLETE (:<), Empty #-}

-And users of the library can now declare ``ListLike`` instances for ``Array``, use the pattern snonyms and get accurate pattern match warnings.
+And users of the library can now declare ``IsList`` instances for ``Array``, use the pattern snonyms and get accurate pattern match warnings.
 All seems well.
 (This is what's implemented in GHC master at the moment.)

-But imagine we also are aware of ``NonEmpty`` and want to broaden the scope and usefulness of our library:
+But imagine we want to broaden the scope and usefulness of our library and support infinite containers:

 ::

- class ListLike l => NonEmptyLike l where ... instance NonEmptyLike NonEmpty where ...
+ class IsList l => IsInfinite l where
+   -- INVARIANT: `viewCons` always returns `Just`

+ data Stream a = S a (Stream a) instance IsList Stream where viewCons (S x xs) = Just (x, xs) instance IsInfinite Stream where

- safeHead :: NonEmptyLike l => l a -> a
+ safeHead :: IsInfinite l => l a -> a
  safeHead (x :< _) = x

  {-# COMPLETE (:<) #-}